Skip to content

 How cold is it in Canada, really?

 As you may have heard, most of Canada experiences cooler weather than most of the United States.
-However, Canada is not the land of igloos and perma-winter that is sometimes presented to the world, and most Canadian cities have climate comparable to some US cities, with four distinct seasons.
+However, Canada is not the land of igloos and perma-winter that is sometimes presented to the world.
+In fact, most Canadian cities have climate comparable to some US cities, with four distinct seasons.
 Indeed, summer in some popular destination cities can be roasting, with humidity and high temperatures into the 90s Fahrenheit.

 The climate of Toronto is similar to that experienced in cities in upstate New York such as Buffalo and Rochester, and is not too different from Chicago.
 Montreal experiences a similar climate to Minneapolis, and though it is a few hours’ drive away and slightly warmer, Vancouver and Seattle share damp winters and sunny summers.